Quincy Jones

 Jones also helped form IBAM (the Institute for Black American Music).
 He is also one of the founders of the annual Black Arts Festival in Chicago.
 In 1973, Jones co-produced the CBS television special Duke Ellington, We Love You Madly, leading the orchestra.
 From 1969 to 1981, he recorded a series of Grammy-winning albums.
 These included Walking in Space, Gula Materi, Smackwater Jack, and Ndeda.
 1973's You've Got It Bad, Girl (marking his recording debut as a singer).
 He also arranged music for the 1978 movie "The Wiz."

 In August 1974, Jones suffered a near-fatal cerebral aneurysm.
-After two operations and six months of recuperation, the albums Mellow Madness, I Heard That, and the Dude was created.
+After two operations and six months of recuperation, the albums Mellow Madness, I Heard That, and the Dude were created.
 Jones returned to the studio to produce Michael Jackson's first solo album, Off the Wall.
 They teamed again in 1982 to make Thriller.
 His debut as a filmmaker occurred in 1985 when he co-produced Steven Spielberg's adaptation of Alice Walker's The Color Purple.

 At the same time, Jones runs his record label, Qwest Records, and is chairman and CEO of Qwest Broadcasting, one of the largest minority-owned broadcasting companies in the United States.
 Quincy Jones, the all-time most nominated Grammy artist with 76 nominations and 26 awards, has also received an Emmy Award, seven Oscar nominations, and the Academy of Motion Picture Arts and Sciences Jean Hersholt Humanitarian Award.
 His life and career were chronicled in 1990 in the critically acclaimed Film Listen Up: The Lives of Quincy Jones.